annotation/stam/extensions/stam-webannotations/README.md

 IRIs and string literals becomes important again.
 Fortunately, the JSON-LD serialization solves this problem for us.
 JSON by itself does not have the distinction either, but the JSON-LD context adds these semantics.

-When converting from STAM to Web Annotations, users *SHOULD* be able to specify additional JSON-LD contexts with are then added to the `@context` part of the output.
-For this to work, the converter *SHOULD* parse the specified JSON-LD contexts and use the aliases defined in it.
+For this to work a STAM to Web Annotation converter *SHOULD* accept the following parameter:

+* one or **JSON-LD Context URL**s: This will be propagated directly to the `@context` portion of the output.
+  The converter is *NOT REQUIRED* to actually parse and interpret the JSON-LD context.

+The URL to a JSON-LD context doubles as STAM dataset identifier: Any STAM dataset passed via this parameter *MUST* have its keys directly passed as-is, as if they are aliases.
+There is one exception: this *MUST NOT* be applies to keys that are already full IRIs.
+That means the standard rules for forming IRIs by concatenating the dataset ID (if an IRI) and the key ID (if not an IRI) will be bypassed in this case.

+The `http://www.w3.org/ns/anno.jsonld` context *MUST* be implied already by the converter and does not need to be passed explicitly.
+Converters *MAY* implement an additional parameter (opt-in or opt-out) to automatically detect whether there are any used dataset IDs ending in `.json` or `.jsonld` and add them to this list.
+This simplifies things for the caller.

+It is always the responsibility of the caller (not the converter) to ensure that the keys from these datasets are indeed defined as aliases in the JSON-LD context.
+If this is not the case, then the resulting JSON-LD output can contain aliases that do not expand to IRIs and therefore are not valid RDF.
+It is also the responsibility of the caller to ensure that keys from multiple such datasets do not conflict, as this effectively strips the namespace function datasets normally fulfill.

-If this is to abstract, consider the following STAM JSON example (partial excerpt):
+This can all sound rather abstract, so let's illustrate it with the following STAM JSON example (partial excerpt):

 ```json
 {